Summer Poster Day 2014

 - A general rule of thumb is to allow 40% of your space for graphics, 20% for text, and 40% for white space.

-If you are uncertain what scientists mean when they talk about presenting a poster, register to attend the workshop on "Creating and Presenting Dynamic Posters" on July 10 or refer to the video and handout developed by OITE Staff on the same topic.
-NOTE: posters presented by prior NIH trainees will be available for viewing after the poster workshop on July 10.
+If you are uncertain what scientists mean when they talk about presenting a poster, please refer to the video and handout developed by OITE Staff on the same topic.